 Prize fighting was illegal in most states, so many of the matches were arranged by either going around the law, or sometimes, just paying them off in the early days.
 As the cops liked a good fight as much as anyone, it was the latter that sometimes worked best.

 He was a celebrity before the term was coined.
+Imagine this...he was the most widely known man of his generation in a world where the news travelled by horse and carriage.
 His boasting and bravado was something that Muhammad Ali would have appreciated.

 "My name's John L. Sullivan and I can lick any son-of-a-bitch alive!"